-for the Postgraduate Certificate - no fewer than 60 credits from List A and B for the Postgraduate Diploma - no fewer than 120 credits from Lists A and B including all the classes in List A for the degree of MSc - no fewer than 180 credits including all the classes in List A and the Project
+for the Postgraduate Certificate - no fewer than 60 credits from the list of taught classes.

+for the Postgraduate Diploma - no fewer than 120 credits including all the compulsory classes.

+for the degree of MSc - no fewer than 180 credits including the EE990 project.
-Level Credits

-Digital Signal Processing Principles 5 20

-Advanced Digital Signal Processing 5 20

-Embedded System Design 5 20

-Image and Video Processing 5 20

-Assignment and Professional Studies 5 20

-Advanced Digital Signal Processing Embedded System Design Image and Video Processing Digital Signal Processing Principles 5 Advanced Digital Signal Processing 5 Embedded System Design 5 Image and Video Processing 5
+Compulsory Classes Level Credits EE 969 Digital Signal Processing Principles 5 20 EE 978 Advanced Digital Signal Processing 5 20 EE 980 Embedded System Design 5 20 EE 981 Image and Video Processing 5 20 EE 986 Assignment and Professional Studies 5 20

-Students who have previously successfully completed a class in List A will be required to undertake an appropriate alternative class as determined by the Course Director.
+Students who have previously completed any class from the list of compulsory classes will be required to undertake an appropriate alternative as approved by the Course Director.